Teksta versija

 (2) The restriction referred to in Paragraph one of this Section shall also be applicable in the cases where built-up land is alienated.

-(5) If the person referred to in Paragraph four of this Section cannot exercise or fails to exercise his or her right of first refusal to a built-up land parcel, this person has the land lease right to this land parcel and shall be obliged to pay a lease payment for it.
-The respective land parcel shall not be alienated to other persons, except for the case where a public person transfers a built-up land parcel to another public person without consideration for the performance of the State administration functions.
-If the person referred to in Section 4, Paragraph four, Clause 9 of this Law cannot exercise or fails to exercise his or her right of first refusal to a non-residential building (structure) of a public person and a land parcel on which also the building (structure) owned by this person is located, he or she has the land lease right and shall be obliged to pay a lease payment for the land parcel specified for the lease needs which is functionally related to the building (structure) owned by him or her.
-The respective non-residential building (structure) of a public person and the land parcel shall not be alienated to other persons, except for the case where a public person transfers immovable property to another public person without consideration for the performance of the State administration functions.
-The Cabinet shall lay down the procedures for calculating the lease payment for a built-up land parcel.
-The lease payment for the land parcel shall be based on the cadastral value of the land parcel.
+(5) If the building (structure) is an autonomous property object according to Section 14, Paragraph one, Clause 1, 2, 3, or 4 of the law On the Time Period of Coming into Force and the Procedures for the Application of the Introduction, Parts on Inheritance Rights and Property Rights of the Renewed Civil Law of 1937 of the Republic of Latvia and the owner of the building (structure) cannot exercise or does not exercise his or her right of first refusal to a built-up plot of land, he or she shall have the statutory land use rights to such plot of land and the obligation to pay the statutory fee for land use.
+The respective plot of land shall not be alienated to other persons, except when a public entity transfers a built-up plot of land to another public entity without consideration for the performance of the State administration functions.
+If the person referred to in Section 4, Paragraph four, Clause 9 of this Law cannot exercise or does not exercise his or her right of first refusal to a non-residential building (structure) of a public entity and the plot of land on which also the building (structure) owned by this person is located, he or she shall have the statutory land use rights and the obligation to pay the statutory fee for land use for the plot of land which is functionally adjacent to the building (structure) owned by him or her.
+The respective non-residential building (structure) of a public entity and the plot of land shall not be alienated to other persons, except when a public entity transfers immovable property to another public entity without consideration for the performance of the State administration functions.

 (6) [21 June 2007]